nailuj1992/unity_nfc/README.md

 ![Screenshot 2024-07-03 151026](https://github.com/nailuj1992/unity_nfc/assets/14367140/6d10e41e-2b22-4712-8fa3-8c2551536263)

+The repository where the source code of this file is located over here: https://github.com/nailuj1992/ImagesDecoder-Unity

+#### File *NativeNFC.aar*

 Finally, the second modified file is “*NativeNFC.aar*”, and the only change that was made and compiled is located in **NativeNFC** class -the methods *getLastTag()* and *getLastIntent()* were added because in the original file, these methods do not exist, and the method *getLastTag()* is especially needed for the proper functioning of this NFC scan module-.

 ![image](https://github.com/nailuj1992/unity_nfc/assets/14367140/daf91c34-f485-4374-8dec-8d1db35f06d4)

+The repository where the source code of this file is located over here: https://github.com/nailuj1992/NativeNFC-Unity

 ## 2. NFC Extraction